 Emily Lighezzolo is the Managing Editor and Publicity Coordinator of Wombat Books, so is constantly swapping project hats.
 She is particularly passionate about giving youths a voice, leading to the emergence of Rhiza Edge imprint for young adults in 2018.
 She has talked about her role in publishing at conferences, festivals and guest lectures.

-Rowena will be appearing on the publishers panel and providing feedback on manuscripts on the Saturday.
-Submission guidelines
+Rowena will be appearing on the publishers panel and providing feedback on manuscripts and illustration on the Saturday and Sunday.
+She will look at Picture Books, Early Readers, Middle grades and Illustration portfolios.